hwndept/framework-performance/README.md

 [![build][travis-ci-master-build-icon]][travis-ci-project-url]

-# Goal

 Gather performans metrics from apps written in different frameworks.

 ## Idea

-All apps implements the same API and then app is being tested using `ab` utility.
+All apps implements the same API and then app is being tested using [autocannon](https://www.npmjs.com/package/autocannon) utility.

 ## Pre-requirements